GI-6301 + radiation

 The trial is designed specifically for chordoma patients who are at high risk of tumor regrowth following radiation, including:

 - Patients who have residual tumor remaining after surgery

 - Newly diagnosed patients who are unable to have surgery

-- Patients who have a local recurrence following previous surgery
+- Patients who have a Tumor that has grown back in the same location after treatment. following previous surgery